Silarn/EDMC-Pioneer/README.md

 The overall goal is to make this a valuable tool for explorers in Elite Dangerous, highlighting valuable bodies in a reasonably compact format.

 Currently no real body data is preserved except for the overall value and distance of each body.
-My plan is to extend this to track more body data so that I can display body type, landability, and atmospherics in order to better indicate interesting bodies, such as a chance for biological samples.
+My next possible project would be to calculate the habitable zone and attempt to estimate the terraform bonus based on that range.
+My assumption is that the bonus is highest at the center of this zone.
+This hasn't been confirmed, but I will use this to test better value estimates.

 I also intend to offer more configuration options, like an ability to hide the scroll box of individual body values.
+Suggestions and requests are welcome.

 ## License